 In this post, I’ll show you step-by-step how to digitize a drawing with Adobe Illustrator or Inkscape.
-Learning how to digitize hand drawings opens up a world of possibilities.
+Learning how to digitize your hand drawn artwork opens up a world of possibilities.
 Once you convert your hand sketched images to digital images (also called vector images or vector line art,) you can resize them, color them digitally, and make print-perfect, professional graphics that you can use over and over.
 Create logos, digitize your signature, make digital stamps, make prints to sell, and even make your own fabric!
 Awesome, right?

 How to digitize a drawing

 A pencil and eraser

 Micron felt-tip pens in black